SiRumCz/Debian-Source-to-Database/README.md

 convert text information in http://ftp.ca.debian.org/debian/dists/stable/main/source/ to SQLite 3 database

+---
-Note: According to [Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-archive.html#archive-areas), only *main* area is considered in Deian distribution.
+Note: According to [Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-archive.html#archive-areas), only *main* area is considered to be part of Debian distribution.

 This is a replacement to my Debian-Packages-Scrapy